iThiagoLessa/counter-apresentation/README.md

 # Presentation State managers

-This was a project created for a presentation on state managers in my work's web chapter.
+This is a project created for a presentation about state managers in my work's web chapter.
 In this project, I added some technologies like: `vite`, `react-router-dom`, `react` , `styled-components`, `redux toolkit` and `Zustand`.

 ## To run this project you will need follow this steps: